Immortality

 Words are difficult, even impossible.
 No doubt anyone will recall ballads or songs or hymns, maybe instrumental performances, that have arous’d so curiously, yet definitely, the thought of death, the mystic, the after-realm—as no statement or sermon could—and brought it hovering near.

-A huge sob—a few bubbles—the white foam spirting up—and then the women gone.
+A few bubbles—the white foam spirting up—and then the women gone.

 Are souls drown’d and destroy’d so?